data-forge/data-forge-js/README.md

 - To combine the best aspects of [Pandas](https://en.wikipedia.org/wiki/Pandas_(software)) and [LINQ](https://en.wikipedia.org/wiki/Language_Integrated_Query) and make them available in JavaScript.
 - To be able to load, transform and save data.
 - To be able to prepare data for visualization.
-- Be able to load massive data files.
+- Be able to work with massive data files.

 ## Driving Principles